28/40 as a Percent: A complete walkthrough to Percentage Calculations

 Q: How can I convert a percentage back to a fraction?

 A: To convert a percentage to a fraction, divide the percentage by 100 and simplify the resulting fraction.
-For example, 70% becomes 70/100, which simplifies to 7/10.
+Here's one way to look at it: 70% becomes 70/100, which simplifies to 7/10.

 Q: How can I calculate the percentage increase or decrease between two numbers?